savantcare/emr/webclient/components/pt-info/single/1time-Mrow-mField/dx/design/design.md

 │1.
 Diagnosis (dx in short) can have multiple entries for a patient.                                       │ │2.
 Each "Diagnosis" can have only one "Assessment".                                                       │ │3.
 You can not change a "Diagnosis" but can change the "Assessment" written under it.                     │ │4.
-If any change is needed in the diagnoses list then you have to "Discontinue" the obsolete "Diagnosis"  │ │first then "Add" a new "Diagnosis".                                                                       │ │5.
+If any change is needed in the diagnoses list then you have to "Delete" the obsolete "Diagnosis"  │ │first then "Add" a new "Diagnosis".                                                                       │ │5.
 Diagnoses are selected from a predefined list of ICD10 Codes                                           │ │                                                                                                          │